 |Service||Availability||Availability Service Credit % of MRC for Affected Service|

 <99.89% to 95.00%

-User Interface: The Network Exchange User Interface (“UI”) is used for creating and managing Exchanges and access to the UI is available via the Cloud Application Manager platform with secure login credentials.
+User Interface: The Network Exchange User Interface (“UI”) is used for creating and managing Exchanges and access to the UI is available with secure login credentials via the CenturyLink Cloud Control portal or the Cloud Application Manager platform.
 Internet issues, or maintenance are examples of circumstances that may temporarily affect access to the UI.
 Access to the UI will not affect active Exchanges from securely passing the Customer’s network traffic between the Customer’s endpoints inside the data center.
 No availability SLA is provided for the UI.

 Maintenance: At certain times, planned maintenance is required on CenturyLink’s Network Exchange infrastructure, including CenturyLink provided hardware and software.
 Network Exchange is designed for high availability and resiliency to avoid outages during maintenance and CenturyLink does not anticipate that maintenance will affect availability; however, maintenance services may affect and temporarily slow Network Exchange traffic and at times may disrupt availability.
 CenturyLink will provide at least 48-hour notice to Customers for potentially disruptive maintenance activity via email.
 Potentially disruptive activity includes maintenance where Network Exchange cannot transfer customer’s traffic between their endpoints within the data center.
 CenturyLink will provide at least 96-hour notice via email to Customers for disruptive maintenance activity that will cause a noticeable outage to Customers.

 In addition, planned maintenance is required on the Network Exchange’s User Interface that can temporarily affect access to the User Interface.